asyncauto/por-docs/reference/por/create-edit-por.md

 * Go to the "PO Requests" tab
 * To create a new POR, click the green-outlined "Create POR" button at the right, above the table.
 * To edit an existing POR, click on the "Purchase Request Number" of the particular POR, scroll to the bottom and click "Edit".
 The fields and options are the same for creating and editing a POR.
-	* The clickable "Purchase Order Number" can be found at multiple places in the POR tool.
+	* The clickable "Purchase Order Number" can be found at multiple places in the Mr.Albert POR interface.
 Eg. PO Requests tab, Approvals tab, filtered search etc.
 ---
 1. PO Request no.
 	- This field is not editable and will be auto-populated with the next number in the preset series format.